World Plants Logo

 Habitat

 Tropical forest and Amazon forest.
-Can be found from the south of Mexico all the way to Northern Brazil, and all the countries on the way.
+Can be found from the south of Mexico all the way to Northern Brazil.

 Bark/Stem Description